Filey Lifeboat Station: History

 A lifeboat station was first established at Filey in 1804.
 The station was taken over by the RNLI in 1852 and they erected a new lifeboathouse.
-In 1890, the third lifeboathouse to built in Filey was opened.
+In 1890, the third lifeboathouse to be built in Filey was opened.

 In the late spring of 1860, a hurricane hit Filey and destroyed all the boats and nets of the local fishermen.
 As the damaged items belonged mostly to the men who manned the lifeboat, an appeal was made in The Times to aid in the support of the fishermen's loss of livelihood.
 One of the letters written to the paper was by a local resident doctor who noted that the Filey Lifeboat [up until that point] had saved more lives at sea than any other station belonging to the RNLI in England.

 In 1966, when the first D-Class Inshore Lifeboats (ILB) were being introduced, D-86 was sent to Filey and operated from a separate lifeboathouse to the All-Weather Lifeboat (ALB).
 In 1991, the main lifeboathouse was rebuilt again (on the same site as the 1890 lifeboathouse) so that it could accommodate both a large All-Weather Lifeboat (ALB) and an Inshore Lifeboat (ILB) together.